SimoneGianni/tsMatchers/README.md

 scope to use them easier.
 While this is technically "polluting your global namespace", it is intended to be used only during tests, and names are chosen not to conflict with anything usually in the global scope, so should not be a real problem.

+Moreover, is what some testing frameworks, like jest, are doing.

 Then use it inside your favorite unit test engine, a failed assertion will throw a runtime exception.

 How can I help